Atigit15/GoalSetter/README.md

 # Future Enhancements

-- Priority Setting: Assign priority levels to goals for better organization and focus.
 - Filtering Goals: Easily filter and sort goals based on priority and target dates.
 - Notifications: Receive reminders and notifications to stay on top of your goals.
 - Data Insights: Gain valuable insights and visualizations on your goal progress.
-- Collaboration: Collaborate with friends or colleagues on shared goals and projects.

 # License

 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this code as per the terms of the license.
+Please feel free to use, modify, and distribute this code according to the terms of the license.

 ---
 We hope GoalSetter helps you stay focused and accomplish your aspirations.<br>